-Why does my script display an "internal server error" message?
+Why does my script display a "500 internal server error" message?

 Our CGI Script Checker will tell you if a script has been uploaded in the wrong mode.
 If that's the problem, see the documentation that comes with your FTP program to learn how to change the mode, then re-upload your script.